urbit/docs/tutorials/arvo/gall.md

 `clicks` is just an atom.
 We convert to json by creating an object with a single field "clicks" with our value.

-> Be sure to check out section 3bD, JSON and XML, in zuse.hoon `frond:enjs:format` is just a function that takes a key-value pair and produces a JSON object with one element.
+> Be sure to check out section 3bD, JSON and XML, in `zuse.hoon`. `frond:enjs:format` is just a function that takes a key-value pair and produces a JSON object with one element.

 ```
 ~fintud-macrep:dojo> &json &clicks 6